natenka/pyneng-book-en/docs/source/book/17_serialization/1_csv.rst

 Delimiter
 ~~~~~~~~~~~~~~~~~~~~

-Sometimes other values are used as the separator.
-In this case, it should be possible to tell the module which separator to use.
+Sometimes other values are used as a separator.
+In this case, it should be possible to tell module which separator to use.

 For example, if the file uses separator ``;`` (sw_data2.csv file):